Macquarie Generation deal heralds big year for Australian asset sales

-SYDNEY (Reuters) - The sale of power firm Macquarie Generation heralds the start of a busy year for Australian privatizations, as strong demand for high-quality assets coincides with tight government budgets and a need for major infrastructure spending.
+SYDNEY, Feb 4 (Reuters) - The sale of power firm Macquarie Generation heralds the start of a busy year for Australian privatisations, as strong demand for high-quality assets coincides with tight government budgets and a need for major infrastructure spending.

-AGL Energy Ltd AGK.AX, Japan’s Marubeni Corp (8002.T) and ERM Power Ltd (EPW.AX) are expected to submit final bids for New South Wales (NSW) state’s largest power generator, due by Wednesday, people familiar with the process said.
+AGL Energy Ltd, Japan’s Marubeni Corp and ERM Power Ltd are expected to submit final bids for New South Wales (NSW) state’s largest power generator, due by Wednesday, people familiar with the process said.

 With a book value of about A$2 billion ($1.76 billion), Macquarie Generation’s sale is being closely watched by other state governments with billions of dollars worth of potential deals up their sleeves.